malcolmlett/malcolmlett.github.io/Proto-AGI-v1.md

 ![reward-layers](files/An-agi-architecture-v1-reward-layers.png)

-As each lower-level layer is also learning and changing its behaviour, the overal system will initially be highly chaotic.
-But the mechanisms applied to encourage convergence at each level indepedently will ultimately result in the whole system converging.
+As each lower-level layer is also learning and changing its behaviour, the overall system will initially be highly chaotic.
+But the mechanisms applied to encourage convergence at each level independently will ultimately result in the whole system converging.
 That initial chaotic nature serves the highest level well as it executives a broad search for optimum policy.
 Primitive efficiency error will help to lead to smooth motion.

 During this time, mental models are also being built up from observations.
 Eventually the executive control layer will start to produce stable goals and attempt to action them.
-The goals will initially be based on trying out existing mental models about past learned motol skills, but will later be more driven by goal exploration.
+The goals will initially be based on trying out existing mental models about past learned motor skills, but will later be more driven by goal exploration.

 As goal driven exploration takes over, the DIAYN signal will reduce slowly towards zero. ie: reduced induced random noise and reduced RL loss signal from DIAYN algorithm.